What Is Encryption and How Does It Work?

 For example, imagine that the email conversations between my friends and I are encrypted.
 But, unfortunately, my friend is careless with their key and a hacker obtains their private key.

-If that hacker was able to intercept all my email data, he would now be able to read the messages between careless friend and me.
+If that hacker was able to intercept all my email data, he would now be able to read the messages between my careless friend and me.
 But, the compromised private key would not provide access to any other messages I’ve sent.

 The essential advantage here is that my other data would be safe and secure because the other people I’ve sent messages to provided me with different keys.

-The private key is created based on highly-complex mathematical calculations, which is linked to the public key pair.
-Simply put, if a message or set of data is encrypted with a public key, only its private key pair can decrypt it - and vice versa.
+The private key is created based on highly complex mathematical calculations, which is linked to the public key pair.
+Simply put, if a message or set of data is encrypted with a public key, only its private key pair can decrypt it – and vice versa.

 The biggest advantage of using asymmetric key algorithms is that you never need to share or send your encryption key or passphrase over an insecure channel.
 So, that drastically reduces the possibility of getting hacked.